 When the adjective precedes a noun that it describes, it takes on the consonant “ㄴ" as its ending and becomes a part of the subject or the object of the sentence.
 More information (including another verb) is then needed to complete the sentence.

-Let’s look at how it looks in practice, using the same four words:
+Let’s see how it looks in practice, using the same four words:

 춥다: 추우 + ㄴ = 추운

 덥다: 더우 + ㄴ = 더운